Low stages of the Taylor tower for r-immersions: Some comments about the higher stages

 The idea now is to emulate the proof in the case of $\Emb(M,\R^n)$ and use the Blakers-Massey Theorem for cubes \cite[Theorem 2.5]{CalcII} (see also \cite[Section 6.2]{MV:Cubes}).
 There are two pieces that would be required: \begin{enumerate} \item The connectivites of the projection maps between $r$-configuration spaces, and \item One would take the homotopy fibers in one direction in $\calX$ and then look at each square face of the resulting $k$-cube, i.e.~look at the top square in the diagram {

 } for various $3\leq l\leq k+1$.
-The hope is that each such square is \emph{homotopy cocartesian}, i.e.~the map from the homotopy colimit of the diagram obtained by removing the final space in the square to the final space is an equivalence.
-(Alternatively, the hope is that all the subcubes of the $k$-cube of homotopy fibers are highly cocartesian, in which case one might try to use the \emph{generalized} Blakers-Massey Theorem). \end{enumerate} The first item is taken care of by \refP{r+1R^n->rR^n}, but the second is more difficult.
+One that proves that each such square is \emph{homotopy cocartesian}, i.e.~the map from the homotopy colimit of the diagram obtained by removing the final space in the square to the final space is an equivalence. \end{enumerate} The first item is taken care of by \refP{r+1R^n->rR^n}, but the second is more difficult.
 In the case we are trying to mimic, that of $\Emb(M,\R^n)$, one is aided by the fact that the corresponding cube consists of ordinary configuration spaces and that the projection maps between them are fibrations.
 The homotopy fibers are just fibers, and are easy to understand (they are wedges of spheres).
 The squares of fibers turn out to be simple, built out of an intersection and a union (see \cite[Example 3.7.5]{MV:Cubes}).
 But as we already discussed in \refS{Configurations}, the projections of $r$-configurations are not fibrations, so one has to examine their homotopy fibers directly.